What it does: Software design, creation and delivery

 The not so good bits: Conflict between opinionated staff in an egalitarian workplace

 In the late 1980s, Roy Singham launched a management consultancy called Singham Business Services.
 Subsequently, his Chicago-based enterprise pivoted to building software applications and was rebranded ThoughtWorks in 1993.
 Singham then became an influential business thinker.
-He has championed agile software development and the open source software movement, the lean manufacturing philosophy and a turbo-charged commitment corporate social responsibility.
+He has championed agile software development and the open-source software movement, the lean manufacturing philosophy and a turbo-charged commitment to corporate social responsibility.